Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 {{c}}_{{0}} + {\it{SEM}}^2
 (\#eq:RKvar-simple)
 \end{equation}

-which is the general approach used in the GSIF package.

 Note that there will always be a small difference between results of Eq.\@ref(eq:UKvar) and Eq.\@ref(eq:RKvar-simple), and this is a major